goldylocks-portugal/n8n-goldylocks-node/README.md

 2. Set Resource to "Document" and Operation to "Create"
 3. Specify the Customer ID, Document Type ID, and Document Series
 4. The node will return the new document ID

+### Managing Families
+1. Add the Goldylocks node to your workflow
+2. Set Resource to "Family" and select the appropriate Operation (Create, Edit, Get All, etc.)
+3. Fill in the required fields based on the operation:
+   - For Create: Provide Family Name (d) and Parent Family ID (p)
+   - For Get All: Optionally specify filters like Parent Family ID (p)
+4. The node will perform the specified family operation

 ## Best Practices